saplingphp/Sapling/README.md

 * `$bindings` is the array of bindings.
 There is one binding by closure argument.
 Bindings describe from where the data should be pulled to feed the closure.
 * `$closure` is the closure that define the content returned by the controller.

-Let's take a closer look at the code that defines the test page :
+For example let's take a closer look at the code that defines the test page :

 ```PHP
 <?php